Cachaca (musical genre): History

-Characteristics
+Characteristics and Composition

-Although it does not have a defined composition, all cachaca or kachaka songs have a rhythm derived from Colombian cumbia.
+Although it does not have a defined composition, all cachaca or kachaka songs have a primary rhythm derived from Colombian cumbia.
 They are characterised by a slightly slower tempo, rhythmic repetition without variations, and the use of acoustic or, more commonly, electric drum kits.
 The lyrics typically cover a range of themes, including economic crisis, patriotism, machismo, unhappy loves, romanticism, heartbreak, and occasionally eroticism.
 In addition to the drum kit, a traditional group in this genre also includes an electric guitar, bass guitar, synthesiser or electric keyboard (the latter being frequently used for solos), accordion, and sometimes even saxophone.
 A major influence on this genre was Lalo y Los Descalzos, who completely modified this movement, expanding it and leading many groups to adopt their style of interpretation and sound as their own.
 This characteristic can be observed in groups such as Refugio de Amor, Los Ponys, Rolo y Los Impecables, and Frecuencia Trío.

-The chachaca's lyrics often address themes such as economic crisis, patriotism, machismo, unhappy loves, romanticism, heartbreak, and occasionally eroticism.
+The chachaca's lyrics often address themes such as economic crisis, patriotism, machism, unhappy loves, romanticism, heartbreak, and occasionally eroticism.

 The genre is influenced by Vallenato, Colombian cumbia, chicha, Mexican cumbia, Tex-mex, and norteño cumbia.

-Composition

-Although it does not have a defined composition, all cachaca or kachaka songs have a primary rhythm derived from Colombian cumbia, but with a slightly slower tempo.
-Acoustic or, more commonly, electric drum kits are used to create the percussion.
-In addition, a traditional group in this genre typically includes an electric guitar, bass guitar, synthesiser or electric keyboard (the latter being frequently used for solos), accordion, and sometimes even saxophone.
-A major influence on this genre was Lalo y Los Descalzos, who completely modified this movement, expanding it and leading many groups to adopt their style of interpretation and sound as their own.
-This characteristic can be observed in groups such as Refugio de Amor, Los Ponys, Rolo y Los Impecables, and Frecuencia Trío.